-- There's a German comic called Wendy.
-While the comic itself is So Okay, It's Average (but with some very weird quirks), is the Norwegian translation a mild version this.
+There's a German comic called Wendy.
+While the comic itself is forgettable (with some very weirdquirks), the Norwegian translation is a mild version of this.
 It's not gripping, it's wonky, and a bit boring so kids won't find it interesting when first reading it.
-To make matters worse is there a bitch and while they could've used words as hurpe or kjærring (hag), but they chose the word for Wendy to call her out on it is 'merr'' while truly being the Norwegian equalent of 'bitch' does it mean mare, the female horse.
+To make matters worse, there is a part where a female character is acting like a jerk.
+They could've used words like hurpe or kjærring (hag) to describe her, but instead the word they chose for Wendy to call her out with is merr.
+Colloquially it means "bitch", but literally it also means "mare" (female horse).
 What makes this a "Blind Idiot" Translation is that Wendy is an All Girls Love Horses comic...

-- The Dutch translation of ElfQuest got particularly horrible somewhere around the Shards War arc: speech bubbles were aimed at the wrong characters, elves were suddenly given new names, and apparently none of the translators had read the original series at all.
-After five issues or so, the translation suddenly got much better again, and a thank-you note to a Dutch BNF was included on the last page.
+The Dutch translation of ElfQuest gets particularly horrible somewhere around the Shards War arc: speech bubbles are aimed at the wrong characters, elves are suddenly given new names, and apparently none of the translators had read the original series at all.
+After five issues or so, the translation suddenly gets much better again, and a thank-you note to a Dutch Big Name Fan is included on the last page.

-- DC Comics has appearently no one with actual knowledge of the German language on their payroll, since they always rely on some shitty web translator or Write-it-like-you-heard-it when some german pops up.
+DC Comics apparently has no one with actual knowledge of the German language on their payroll, since they always rely on some shitty web translator or phonetic transcribing whenever German pops up.
 One example is here.

-- The same can be said for the Italian language, at least regarding the miniseries Catwoman: When in Rome: being set in Italy, they had a few characters speaking the local language, only with various grammar errors and inserting a translated "What the hell?!" (the equivalent curse in Italian doesn't mention hell, but "dick", that can be used as cussing by itself.
-It's a funny language like that).
+The same can be said for Italian, at least regarding the miniseries Catwoman: When in Rome: being set in Italy, they have a few characters speaking the local language, only with various grammatical errors and a literally translated "What the hell?!" (the equivalent curse in Italian, "Che cazzo?", can be literally translated as "What the dick?").

 One issue of The Simpsons comics has a French taximan say "Coup moi" to Bart.
 A caption indicates that "Coup moi" is supposed to be a translation of "Bite me".
-There is 3 problems with that : 1) "Coup" is not a verb, it actually means "a blow" (as in "a blow to the face"); 2) "Bite me" would be translated literally as "Mords moi" (verb "mordre", 2nd person of the singular of the present imperative); 3) "Mords moi" actually does not mean the same thing as "bite me" at all.
-Given that the purpose of this particular comics was to mock French people, the author could have at least tried to write a correct 2-words sentence in their language.
+There are three problems here: 1) "Coup" is not a verb, it actually means "a blow" (as in "a blow to the face"); 2) "Bite me" would be translated literally as "Mords moi" (verb "mordre", second-person singular present imperative tense); 3) "Mords moi" actually does not mean the same thing as "bite me" at all.
+(Given what it literally translates to, the writer might have been aiming for something more like "blow me", in which case it should have been something like "suce ma bite".)
+Since the purpose of this particular comic is to mock French people, the author could have at least tried to write a correct two-word sentence in their language.

-- In the French-Canadian version of Sylvester & Tweety's comic book, "putty tat" became "zoli chat", which means "cute cat".
-They probably thought putty was derived from pretty instead of pussy.
-One can wonder why they did not use "Rominet" (from "gros minet", big pussycat), which is his name in the French version of the Looney Tunes.
+In the French-Canadian version of Sylvester & Tweety's comic book, "putty tat" becomes "zoli chat", which means "cute cat".
+They probably thought putty is derived from pretty instead of pussy.
+One wonders why they didn't use "Rominet" (from "gros minet", big pussycat), which is his name in the French version of Looney Tunes.

-The translation work of the Transformers comics from Titan Magazine in Hungary became something of a Running Joke with its memorable and nonsensical solutions, such as translating "Not on my watch" as "Not onto my wristwatch".
+The translation work of the Transformers comics from Titan Magazine in Hungary became notorious for its memorable and nonsensical solutions, such as translating "Not on my watch" as "Not upon my wristwatch".
 The publisher even turned down an offer from the fans when they tried to help out the translators.

-- The Italian translations have similar errors, usually mistaking a random word for a character's name.
-Examples include Blazemaster becoming "Bonfire" and Stratosphere being suddendly named "Groundhog".
+The Italian translations have similar errors, usually mistaking a random word for a character's name.
+Examples include Blazemaster becoming "Bonfire" and Stratosphere being suddenly named "Groundhog".

 It's unclear exactly who Marvel goes to for their Arabic, but they're clearly being paid too much.
-For Apocalypse's backstory, the writers had him be born in the Ancient Middle East and gave him an Arabic name that they wanted to mean "The First One".
-What they used was "En Sabah Nur", which is a mixed up version of "Sabah En-Nur".
+Apocalypse was born in the Ancient Middle East and given an Arabic name that Marvel wanted to mean "The First One".
+What they used is "En Sabah Nur", which is a mixed up version of "Sabah En-Nur".
 "Sabah En-Nur" literally means "morning of light" and is the standard response to the phrase "Sabah Al-Khayr", or "good morning".
 Even worse, the "En" is really a part of the word "Nur", and it's gibberish on its own.
-The name means nothing.
+The name effectively means nothing.

 Remember that the first appearance of Wolverine was in an issue of The Incredible Hulk?
-Well, in the Norwegian translation of that comic, Wolverine was called Ulvemannen, which literally means "The Wolf Man".
-Clearly, the translator couldn't even be bothered to look in a dictionary to check if a "wolverine" really is the animal he thought it was.
-Later Norwegian translators called Wolverine "Jerv", which is the correct translation of his name.
+Well, in the Norwegian translation of that comic, Wolverine is called Ulvemannen, literally meaning "The Wolf Man".
+Clearly, the translator couldn't be bothered to look in a dictionary and check if a "wolverine" really is the animal he thought it was.
+Later Norwegian translators call Wolverine "Jerv", which is the correct translation of his name.